dsr-secure64/nfv-dns-rest-api/docs/rest-api-eval-design-criteria.md

 ## security model

-The security model shall handle the authorization (user/role) and authentication of clients.
-Confidentiality and integrity are will not be addressed.
+The security model shall handle the authorization (user/role) and authentication of clients as well as accounting.
+Confidentiality and integrity will not be addressed.

 It is assumed that ALL requests to the server shall be over HTTPS.